gnss-sdr/geniuss-place/_sp-blocks/01-global-parameters.md

 ```

 The user commands must be sent as a lower-case string, command parameters separated by 1 space, and ended by `\r \n` (carriage-return and line feed).
-The commands will provide a feedback to the user.
+The commands will provide feedback to the user.

 The following commands are implemented in GNSS-SDR's telecommand interface: